Penrith Australian Football Club: 1981–1986: Formation & Early Years

-The Penrith club was formed in 1981 from an idea principally from Keith Claxton, a prominent footballer then residing in the Penrith area.
+The Penrith club was formed in 1981 at short notice from an idea principally from Keith Claxton, a prominent footballer then residing in the Penrith area.
+The Geelong guernsey was chosen as the club's strip and the "Rams" nickname adopted, in reference to the area's contribution to the early development of the wool industry in Australia.
+Former Western Suburbs player Frank Taylor was appointed inaugural coach of the club.

 In its first two years the Rams fielded a Reserve Grade side in the Sydney District Football Association, playing before Hawkesbury's First Grade matches and using that club's home grounds at firstly Deerubbun Park, Windsor and then Colbee Park, McGrath's Hill.
-In their first season, the Rams bowed out in the Preliminary Final, but had individual honour winners in Keith Claxton (McFarlane Medal) and Peter Traeger (SDFA Reserve Grade Leading Goalkicker) – Peter had also kicked the Reserve Grade record of 11 goals in a game during the season, which stood for 26 years until broken by Jason Ware in 2006.